microsoft/vscode-docs/docs/python/environments.md

 TOCTitle: Environments
 ContentId: 8fe4ca8b-fc70-4216-86c7-2c11b6c14cc6
 PageTitle: Using Python Environments in Visual Studio Code
-DateApproved: 04/18/2019
+DateApproved: 06/18/2021
 MetaDescription: Configuring Python Environments in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
 # Using Python environments in VS Code

 This article discusses the helpful features provided by the VS Code Python extension for working with Python environments.
 An "environment" in Python is the context in which a Python program runs and consists of an interpreter and any number of installed packages.
-After you finish this article you'll have a good understanding of:
+After you finish this article, you'll have a good understanding of:

 - [General environment concepts](#global-and-virtual-environments)
 - [How to select an environment](#select-and-activate-an-environment)